-The Infection Prevention program at Tufts Medical Center is directed by David R. Snydman, MD, FACP, FIDSA, the Chief of the Division of Geographic Medicine and Infectious Diseases and Hospital Epidemiologist.
+The Infection Prevention program at Tufts Medical Center was developed by David R. Snydman, MD, FACP, FIDSA, the Emeritus Chief of the Division of Geographic Medicine and Infectious Diseases, and is now led by Shira Doron, MD, MS, FIDSA, Hosptial Epidemiologist.
 The program consists of two Infectious Disease physicians and three highly experienced Infection Preventionists, as well as informatics support.

 While becoming board eligible in ID, you will gain extensive experience in all aspects of infection control and antimicrobial stewardship.
 Fellows who choose this concentration will be able to function independently as a hospital epidemiologist.
 We have a number of graduates who are functioning in this capacity around the US and the world.

 The Infection Prevention Program is structured to meet all the requirements of the Department of Public Health and Medicare.
-The trainee will gain experience in surveillance, prevention and control of hospital acquired infections, including investigation of clusters, understanding of reporting requirements, participation in task forces, and participation in prospective observational and interventional studies being performed by the infection control group.
-In addition the trainee with participate in surgical infection prevention measures including the Surgical Care Improvement Program (SCIP).
+Tufts Medical Center has a strong relationship with the Massachusetts Department of Health.
+Faculty members serve on the statewide Hospital Acquired Infection (HAI) technical advisory board.
+Thanks to these strong ties, Gabriela Andujar Vazquez, MD, was an inaugural recipient of the IDSA LEAP Fellowship.
+The trainee will gain experience in surveillance, prevention and control of hospital acquired infections, including investigation of clusters, understanding of reporting requirements, participation in task forces, and participation in prospective observational and interventional studies being performed by the infection control group. [note to editor—last sentence of this paragraph was deleted]

 The Infection Prevention Program has been at the forefront of the quality movement at Tufts Medical Center.
-The Infection Prevention program has had a number of significant successes in recent years, including a near elimination of central venous catheter associated bloodstream infections, improved hand hygiene compliance rates, reduction in multi-drug resistant bacterial infections, reduction in surgical site infections and high employee immunization rates.
+In a recent Joint Commission survey, a surveyor commented, “This is best Infection Prevention and Antimicrobial Stewardship Program I have seen in our surveys throughout the US.”
+The Infection Prevention program has had a number of significant successes in recent years, including a near elimination of central venous catheter associated bloodstream infections, improved hand hygiene compliance rates, reduction in multi-drug resistant bacterial infections, reduction in surgical site infections, reduction in Clostridioides difficile infections, reduction in catheter associated UTI, and high employee immunization rates.
 Learn more about the quality and patient safety initiatives at Tufts Medical Center >

 You will receive focused education on hospital infections: